-If the family causes a delay in processing the annual reexamination, increases or decreases in the family share of the rent will be applied retroactively, to the scheduled effective date of the annual reexamination.

-In the event of an increase, the family will be responsible for any overpaid subsidy and may be offered a repayment agreement in accordance with the policies in Chapter 16.
+If the family causes a delay in processing the annual reexamination, increases in the family share of the rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
+The family will be responsible for any overpaid subsidy and may be offered a repayment agreement in accordance with the policies in Chapter 16.